korgano/BattleTech_ModdingTools/README.md

 For detailed information on how the `StatusEffect` data is organized, read [likwueron's analysis](https://forum.paradoxplaza.com/forum/threads/study-on-statuseffects-statisticdata.1110871/) and [check out the detailed breakdown of the game code](Docs-Detailed/Status-effects-info).

+## Log Cleaner Script

+PowerShell script for pulling specific log strings from the ModTek `battletech-log.txt file`.
+Replace sections in [] brackets with desired file paths or text strings you want to match.

 ## Credits and Attributions

 Scripts/tools by korgano